-Test and interpret your flow
+Test your speed and interpret the results

 Data reception (download)